smasongarrison/syllabi/MegaSyllabus.md

 - a calendar you will follow for meeting the requirements you have outlined.

-Many aspects of this calendar will be determined by windows outlined on the course schedule, but your contract will take ownership of these deadlines while committing to specific due dates for the course’s more flexible assignments.
+Many aspects of this calendar will be determined by milestones outlined on the course schedule, but your contract will take ownership of these deadlines while committing to specific due dates for the course’s more flexible assignments.

 ## Contract Details   {-}